rcarter02/Y-chromosome/README.md

 # Y-chromosome
-This directory contains the perlscript used for Carter and Sanford (2017) An Overview of Human Y Chromosome Diversity
+This directory contains the perlscript used for Carter and Sanford (2017) An Overview of Human Y Chromosome Diversity.
+The directory structure is specific to one computer, so adjustments will have to be made locally.
+The main subroutine for the ancestral state reconstruction is in the subroutine "Internal Nodes", which is the first subroutine after "Main".
+Other subroutines may or may not be useful to the reader, and at least several of them were not used in the final preparation for the paper.
+This is a working file, so entire sections might be commented out.
+We tried to make this as non-perlish as possible so others could read it more easily.
+Use at your own discretion.